noslaver/neuron/README.md

     'pose.result'
 ```

-The other subscribes to a message queue and publishes the processed result back to the broker:
+The other subscribes to a message queue and saves published processed data to the database:
 ```bash
 $ python -m cortex.saver run_saver \
     'mongodb://127.0.0.1:27017' \